Introduction to Yanagihashi Kabuki – the one and only kabuki in Koriyama City, Fukushima Prefecture

 義太夫と三味線奏者

-The Yanagihashi Kabuki Preservation Society was established in 1980 and has held performances every year since then.
-In 1983, Yanagihashi Kabuki was designated as Important Cultural Asset by Koriyama City, and it received the “Furusato Kirari Award” at the 21st National Hometown Event Grand Prix.
-Yanagihashi Kabuki has been passed on by the members of the preservation society to the local junior high school students.
+The Yanagihashi Kabuki Preservation Society was established in 1980 and has held performances every year since.
+In 1983, Yanagihashi Kabuki was designated an Important Cultural Asset by Koriyama City, and it received the “Furusato Kirari Award” at the 21st National Hometown Event Grand Prix.
+Today, the members of the preservation society continue to pass the tradition on to local junior high school students.

 Yanagihashi Kabuki